Ganja & Hess: Recut version

 The film's producers, Kelly and Jordan, were discouraged by the poor box office numbers and unhappy with the film's unusual structure and style.
 Kelly-Jordan took the film out of distribution and sold it to another company, Heritage Enterprises, which issued a rescored and drastically recut version under the title Blood Couple.
 This version (disowned by Gunn) was released on VHS under various titles.
 Despite Heritage Enterprises' compromised release, the original cut was donated to the Museum of Modern Art, whose screenings, according to writer Chris Fujiwara, "helped build [the film's] reputation as a neglected classic of independent African American cinema."
 The film was restored for release by Kino Lorber through a restoration done by The Museum of Modern Art and support from The Film Foundation, which utilized the best versions of surviving used 35mm prints of the complete version to create a re-mastered negative.

+Legacy

 Remake

-The film was remade by Spike Lee in 2014 as Da Sweet Blood of Jesus.
-The script is credited to both Lee and Gunn.
-It has been described as "a remake — at times scene for scene and shot for shot — of Ganja and Hess."
+African-American filmmaker Spike Lee remade Ganja & Hess in 2014 as Da Sweet Blood of Jesus.
+The script, credited to both Lee and Gunn, has been described as "a remake — at times scene for scene and shot for shot — of Ganja and Hess," while film critic Leila Latif asserted that it was "not one of the stronger entries in [Lee's] filmography."
+Film critic and programmer Kelli Weston pointed out that while Gunn is "adept at subtlety, nuance, complexity, and allowing women the full depth of their own autonomy and independence," these are not among the creative traits of Spike Lee.